At Pembina Co-op, we support and encourage the training and development of our youth.

 The Board of Directors will review the recommended recipients and provide the school(s) and student(s) with notification no later than June 1.

-The winners of the Co-op scholarship would be presented with a letter of intent when the scholarships are awarded.
+The selected recipients of the Co-op scholarship would be presented with a letter of intent when the scholarships are awarded.
 The student will be asked to forward a copy of the registration receipt and transcript to the Co-op Administration office once he/she has completed and passed their first term.
 Upon receiving this information, the Co-op will issue payment of the award.